fernanda-rabacal/AvenantChat/README.md

   #### Backend

   🇺🇸 Make sure to make a connection to Postgres using the credentials on the .env file.
+Also, change the DATABASE_URL value from 'db:5432' to 'localhost:5432' so that your server application can connect on the database.
   Enter the backend folder on terminal and run:

   🇧🇷 Certifique-se de fazer a conexão com o Postgres usando as credenciais do arquivo .env.
+  Além disso, altere o valor de DATABASE_URL de 'db:5432' para 'localhost:5432', para que sua aplicação possa se conectar ao banco de dados.
   Entre na pasta do backend pelo terminal e execute:

   ##### `npm install` to install the dependencies / para instalar as dependencias.